Mary Alice Sarvis: Education

 Sarvis graduated from high school in Hiram, Ohio.
 She attended Vanderbilt for a year before completing her Bachelor's in Psychology at Antioch College in 1937.
 Her brother, David, also attended Antioch College, and the two pursued graduate degrees simultaneously at Yale University.
 David enrolled in the School of Drama, and Mary attended the School of Medicine.
 Sarvis was one of only four women in her class and had the additional distinction of writing her thesis under the supervision of Marion Howard, a female physician.
-Sarvis earned her medical degree in 1942 following a thesis investigation into Bacterium necrophorum.
+She earned her medical degree in 1942 following a thesis investigation into Bacterium necrophorum.

-Sarvis returned to Ohio and aided the war effort by serving as the physician in charge of a Red Cross blood drive unit.
+Sarvis returned to Ohio and contributed to the war effort by serving as the physician in charge of a Red Cross blood drive unit.
 She completed her medical internship at Harlem Hospital in New York City, then crossed the country to serve her psychiatric residency at the relatively new Langley Porter Neuropsychiatric Clinic in San Francisco.
 Sarvis remained a Bay Area resident for the rest of her life.